-Consideration of transfers to Greene County Career Center, transfers back to partner school or changes in career technical program will only be possible at the following times once school begins and only by approval of director and home school principal:
+Consideration of transfers to Greene County Career Center, transfers back to member school district or changes in career technical program will only be possible at the following times once school begins and only by approval of director and member school district principal:

-- Transfers and changes in career technical programs between 5-10 days of school. - At the end of the first semester for transfers back to home school. - After the end of the junior year for transfers or changes in career technical program - Students with disabilities as determined by the IEP team .
+- Transfers and changes in career technical programs between 5 10 days of school. - At the end of the first semester for transfers back to member school district. - After the end of the junior year for transfers or changes in career technical program - Students with disabilities as determined by the IEP team.